mjones490/emulators/README.md

 and had found a bit of test code to check and make sure they worked correctly.

-Once I'd take that code as far as I could at that point, I decided the ultimate test was to see if I could get and Apple II ROM binary to work on it.
+Once I'd taken that code as far as I could at that point, I decided the ultimate test was to see if I could get and Apple II ROM binary to work on it.
 But first I had to study up on how the Apple II worked, as the test would only be valid if I can output to a video emulator